 Despite the fact that my husband hates bees, he actually likes bee themed things.
 Does that even make sense?
 He tried to compare himself to Batman in that Batman hates bats but still wears one on his uniform (learn something new every day!
-Also, is it actually even called a uniform?).
+Also, is it actually even called a uniform? costume??).
 I mean, I love raccoons, but wouldn’t exactly want to be stuck in a dark alley with one, so maybe it’s kind of like that?

 In any event, I hope you won’t get mad that I made cupcakes again.
 I legit cannot stop.
 There’s more where this came from, too.
 I kind of feel like I’m going back to my roots since I used to be absolutely cupcake obsessed.
 My love for them has been rejuvenated.

 The honey cupcakes are a very simple cupcake recipe that involve the addition of honey.
 The batter is a pretty honey yellow color!

 You can make the white chocolate honey ganache in advance if you want.
 Otherwise, make it while the cupcakes are baking and then chill it while they’re cooling.
-Remember, you’ll want your cupcakes to be 100% cooled before you spoon the ganache in!
+Remember, you’ll want your honey cupcakes to be 100% cooled before you spoon the ganache in!

 I pretty much only use Ghirardelli chocolate when it comes to baking these days.
 It really is the best for melting!

 And ganache is so, so easy to make.
 All you have to do is heat the cream, pour it over the chocolate, let it sit for a minute, and then stir until chocolate is melted and smooth.
 Don't forget to add a little honey too for some extra sweet flavor.

 And whip up a simple buttercream frosting!